BOOST CONFERENCE PRESENTER FAQ

 Q: Will attendees be able to access the workshop evaluation scores?

-Presenters agree when electronically signing and submitting an RFP that their BOOST Conference workshop evaluation results can be posted on the BOOST Conference website.
+Presenters agree when electronically signing and submitting an RFP that their BOOST Conference workshop evaluation results will be publically posted on the BOOST Cafe website.
 Attendees will be able to view all presenters’ scores on the website post-conference.

 Q: How can I get involved further with the BOOST Collaborative?